Continuous-Time Value Iteration for Multi-Agent Reinforcement Learning: Introduction

-Unlike Bellman operator-based DTRL~\citep{bellman}, CTRL leverages HJB PDEs to compute differential value functions~\citep{hjb1,ct3}.
-However, solving HJB PDEs through conventional approaches (e.g., dynamic programming or discretization) suffers from CoD in high-dimensional dynamical systems~\citep{cod1}, especially where the computational complexity grows exponentially with the state dimension in multi-agent systems.
+Unlike Bellman operator-based DTRL~\citep{bellman}, CTRL leverages HJB Partial Differential Equation (PDEs) to compute differential value functions~\citep{hjb1,ct3}.
+However, solving HJB PDEs through conventional approaches (e.g., dynamic programming or level set method~\citep{osher2004level}) suffers from CoD in high-dimensional dynamical systems~\citep{cod1}, especially where the computational complexity grows exponentially with the state dimension in multi-agent systems.
 PINNs have emerged as a powerful tool to circumvent CoD~\citep{pinn1}, and offer convergence guarantees for problems with smooth solutions~\citep{pinn2,pinn3}.
 To approximate the solutions of HJB PDEs, PINNs translate the underlying physics law (e.g., PDEs) along with boundary conditions into the loss functions to refine networks.

-However, even with PINNs to alleviate the CoD in CT-MARL, learning accurate centralized value functions under the centralized training decentralized execution (CTDE) framework remains challenging.
-The inherent non-stationarity across agents makes value learning unstable~\citep{mappo}, and standard PINNs, which rely solely on PDE and boundary residuals, often yield biased or noisy value gradients~\citep{cod2}.
-These inaccuracies propagate into the value function, undermining policy quality and stability.
-To address this limitation, we propose a novel learning approach that combines PINN and VGI information, which is used to optimize the value learning.
+Yet existing CTRL methods focus almost exclusively on single-agent settings and do not extend naturally to MARL.
+In multi-agent domains, each agent must interact with the environment while simultaneously adapting to other learning agents, introducing severe non-stationarity, making value learning substantially harder~\citep{mappo}.
+Even with PINNs, accurately learning value functions under the centralized training decentralized execution (CTDE) framework remains challenging: PDE-based residual losses alone often produce biased or inaccurate value gradients, where coupled dynamics amplify approximation errors~\citep{cod2}.
+These inaccuracies propagate through the PDE residuals, degrade value learning, and ultimately deteriorate policy optimization.
+To address this limitation, we propose a novel learning approach that combines PINN and VGI to optimize the value learning.
 The PINN component ensures the value approximations satisfy the HJB PDEs, while VGI iteratively propagates and refines the value gradient approximations along the sampled trajectories.
-This integration yields significantly more accurate value‑gradient information, which enhances value approximation accuracy and ultimately improves policy learning.
+To better understand the limitations of DTRL and advantages of our CTRL algorithms for multi-agent scenarios, we present a didactic case as shown in Fig.~\ref{fig:ct_marl_comparison}.
+In this simple continuous‑time control task, DT-MARL fails to accurately approximate the true value functions, leading to incorrect control actions, particularly for agent 2.
+In contrast, our CT‑MARL algorithm closely follows the ground‑truth trajectory, maintains high returns, and generates accurate control actions for both agents.